-ISC will on 27 April 2017 in Brussels organize a seminar which will examine the impact of the EU’s General Data Protection Regulation (GDPR) on the operation of R&D and science and on collaborative research in the EU and globally.
-Particular attention will be given to use of personal data for health-related research.
+ISC on 27 April 2017 in Brussels organized a seminar which examined the impact of the EU’s General Data Protection Regulation (GDPR) on the operation of R&D and science and on collaborative research in the EU and globally.
+Particular attention was given to use of personal data for health-related research.

 The GDPR entered into force on 24 May 2016 and will apply from 25 May 2018.
-The GDPR entails a modernized, single set of data protection and privacy rules across many sectors and is aimed at empowering the citizens as data subjects, as well as establishing legal certainty for business and innovation based on clear and uniform rules.
+The GDPR entails a modernized, single set of data protection and privacy rules and is aimed at empowering the citizens, as well as establishing legal certainty for business and innovation based on clear and uniform rules.
 It will replace the data protection directive (Directive 95/46/EC), dating back to 1995.
 The GDPR will apply to all organizations in and outside the EU that deal with the personal data of EU individuals.
 Therefore, science-based and research organizations will need to take advantage of the period up to 25 May 2018 to prepare for a significant increase in their data protection responsibilities and advance their privacy compliance programmes.

 , the data sharing rules urgently need to be clarified.

-The seminar on 27 April 2017 will continue the discussion and address the issues outlined above, as well as highlight:
+The seminar on 27 April 2017 continued the discussion and addressed the issues outlined above, as well as highlighted:

 - the impact of the GDPR on research and technology based organizations and how the scientific community can prepare for GDPR compliance, with a special focus on developing the code(s) of conduct;